guillaumeVilar/ansible-kubernetes-vagrant/README.md

-Don't forget to destroy the vagrant VM once done with the test.
+Don't forget to destroy the vagrant VM once done with your tests.
 ```
 vagrant destroy
 rm -rf .vagrant